quacksouls/bitburner/doc/guide/misc.md

 (or CCT) are programming problems.
 Every 10 minutes there is 25% chance for a CCT to spawn on a random world server.
 Correctly solving a CCT would grant you a random reward.
 The reward can be faction reputation, company reputation, or money.
+Rewards are random and decided at creation time, but generally follow these rules:

+-   _Money._ A CCT would reward only money if you are not working for a company and you are not a member of any faction.
 Early in the game, the money you gain from a CCT is immensely useful to help you upgrade the `home` server, purchase servers, or buy programs via the dark web.
+To ensure that all generated CCTs reward money, do not work for any company (quit any job as necessary) and refrain from joining any faction.
+-   _Faction reputation._ A CCT can reward you with reputation within a faction to which you belong.
+If you hold membership in multiple factions, there is a chance that your reputation reward would be split evenly among all factions to which you belong.
+When grinding reputation for a specific faction, ensure that you join only that particular faction and you have quit your job at any company you are working for.
+Unlike companies, you cannot quit your membership of a faction, and must either soft reset or use `b1t_flum3.exe` to quit your membership of any faction.
+-   _Company reputation._ A CCT can reward you with reputation within a company for which you work.
+Unlike faction reputation, company reputation is always rewarded for one specific company.
+You can be an employee of multiple companies.
+However, if a CCT reward you with company reputation, then the total reputation points would be for one and only one specific company.
+When grinding reputation within a particular company, ensure you are an employee of that specific company and not hold a job at another company, and do not join any faction.

 Use the
 [CCT API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.codingcontract.md)
 to help you automate various aspects of this game mechanic.
 The namespace of the API is `ns.codingcontract.functionName()`, not